 One of your main focuses when making a home safe for older adults should be the bedroom.
 Most of the major tips can be implemented with very little effort or expense.

-Simple things like ensuring there isn’t clutter lying around the room, electric cables are not trip hazards, mats and rugs are flat on the floor to avoid a potential obstacle and there is furniture which offers support.
+Simple things like ensuring there isn’t clutter lying around the room, that electric cables are not trip hazards, mats and rugs are flat on the floor to avoid a potential obstacle, and that there is furniture which offers support.